Sitefinity/NewslettersSendGrid/README.md

 * Navigate to http://__[mySitefinityWebSite]__/Sitefinity/Administration/Settings/Advanced/Notifications.
 Then in the tree view on the left expand Profiles and select SendGrid.
 Here you will have to specify a valid port and host address although their values are not going to be used since the SendGrid SDK uses a hardcoded address for service calls.
 You can use 'api.sendgrid.com' for host and '80' for port.
 Enter your SendGrid account username and password then change the SenderType to __Telerik.Sitefinity.Newsletters.SendGrid.Notifications.SendGridSender__.

-* Navigate to http://__[mySitefinityWebSite]__/Sitefinity/Administration/Settings/Basic/Newsletters/?sf_global=true and change the active profile to SendGrid
+* Navigate to http://__[mySitefinityWebSite]__/Sitefinity/Administration/Settings/Basic/Newsletters/?sf_global=true and change the active profile to SendGrid.